15 Things Every Early Childhood Educator Should DoAugust 18, 2020

 Encourage families to create a regular at-home reading routine.
 David Dickinson & Ann Morse emphasize the critical importance of reading routines in their book Connecting through Talk.
 You might want to share this graphic with parents and caregivers as a friendly reminder of effective at-home reading practices (and send them this post for more practical tips on shared reading).

 Remember how important you are.
 As Hougen & Smartt say in their book Fundamentals of Literacy Instruction & Assessment, Pre-K–6, early educators can change the trajectory of a child’s whole life.
-As the pandemic continues to affect daily life in the United States, you may feel anxious, frightened, and frustrated that you can’t be there for your students in quite the same way—for example, through close face-to-face contact and comforting hugs.
-But you can still have a positive impact during a uniquely challenging time in our history…an impact that will reverberate throughout the lives of the children you teach.
+As the aftereffects of the pandemic continue to affect children, families, and teachers alike, you may feel anxious about what it will take to meet the needs of students who have experienced trauma.
+Believe in your ability to have a positive impact during a uniquely challenging time in our history…an impact that will reverberate throughout the lives of the children you teach.
+(And for specific guidance on creating a trauma-sensitive back-to-school plan, check out this book by trauma expert Jen Alexander.)

 Have your own favorite quote about early education?
 Add it in the comments section below!